Merric Boyd

-William Merric Boyd, known more as Merric Boyd (24 June 1888 – 9 September 1959), was an Australian artist, active as a ceramicist, sculptor, and extensive chronicling of his family and environs in pencil drawing.
-He held the fine mythic distinction of being the father of Australian studio pottery.
+William Merric Boyd, known more as Merric Boyd (24 June 1888 – 9 September 1959), was an Australian artist, active as a ceramicist, sculptor, and in extensive chronicling of his family and surroundings in pencil drawing.
+He has been called the father of Australian studio pottery.

-The Boyd family of many generations includes painters, sculptors, architects and other arts professionals, commencing with Boyd's parents Arthur Merric Boyd and Emma Minnie a'Beckett Boyd.
+The Boyd family of many generations includes painters, sculptors, architects and other arts professionals, starting with Boyd's parents Arthur Merric Boyd and Emma Minnie Boyd.
 Boyd's brothers were Penleigh, a landscape artist, and Martin, a writer.
-His sister Helen Read, a navy wife, enjoyed taking to painting late in life.
-He and his wife, Doris, raised noted Australian artists, painters Arthur and David, and sculptor Guy.Their eldest daughter Lucy's ceramic painting benefited greatly from her unique inheritance.
-Subsequent generations of Boyds are or have enjoyed their rightful approaches in the arts perceived around them.
+He and his wife, Doris, raised the painters Arthur and David, and sculptor Guy.
+Their eldest daughter, Lucy, was a ceramic painter.